seanbaxter/DirectXShaderCompiler/docs/YamlIO.rst

 ========

 To be translated to or from a YAML mapping for your type T you must specialize
-llvm::yaml::MappingTraits on T and implement the "void mapping(IO &io, T&)" method.
+llvm37::yaml::MappingTraits on T and implement the "void mapping(IO &io, T&)" method.
 If your native data structures use pointers to a class everywhere, you can specialize on the class pointer.
 Examples:

 .. code-block:: c++

-    using llvm::yaml::MappingTraits;
+    using llvm37::yaml::MappingTraits;
-    using llvm::yaml::IO;
+    using llvm37::yaml::IO;

     // Example of struct Foo which is used by value template <>